firesidefiction/firesidefiction.github.io/_posts/2017-07-24-blackspecfic-report.md

  **White stakeholders in this field:** remember that, while we live in a world that tries to convince us differently, “fault” and “responsibility” look similar but are fundamentally different paradigms.

 This particular section of the report isn’t the source of many answers.
-For those, see both [last year’s materials](https://medium.com/fireside-fiction-company/blackspecfic-571c00033717) and upcoming ones: a roundtable with the staff of Fiyah Magazine and response essays by De Ana Jones, Chesya Burke, Maurice Broaddus, and Jennifer Marie Brissett.
+For those, see both [last year’s materials](https://medium.com/fireside-fiction-company/blackspecfic-571c00033717) and upcoming ones: [a roundtable with the staff of Fiyah Magazine](http://firesidefiction.com/fiyah-roundtable) and response essays by De Ana Jones, Chesya Burke, Maurice Broaddus, and Jennifer Marie Brissett, edited by [Mikki Kendall](http://firesidefiction.com/a-note-from-the-editor-of-the-blackspecfic-responses).

 ----